-- (D) Whether the individual is not likely to participate in outpatient treatment unless legally obligated to do so; - (E) Whether the individual is capable of surviving safely in freedom by himself or herself or with the help of willing and responsible family members, guardian, or friends; and - (F) Whether mandatory outpatient treatment is a suitable, less restrictive alternative to ongoing commitment. - (3) The individual may not be detained in a mental health facility or state hospital for a period in excess of 10 days after a final commitment hearing pursuant to this section unless an order has been entered and received by the facility. - (4) An individual committed pursuant to §27-6A-3 of this code may be committed for the period he or she is determined by the court to remain an imminent danger to self or others. - (5) If the commitment of the individual as provided under subdivision (1) of this subsection exceeds two years, the individual or his or her counsel may request a hearing and a hearing shall be held by the mental hygiene commissioner or by the circuit court of the county as provided in subsection (a) of this section. - (m) Dismissal of proceedings. -If the individual is discharged as provided in subsection (I) of this section, the circuit court or mental hygiene commissioner shall dismiss the proceedings. - (n) Immediate notification of order of hospitalization.
-The clerk of the circuit court in which an order directing hospitalization is entered, if not in the county of the individual's residence, shall immediately upon entry of the order forward a certified copy of the order to the clerk of the circuit court of the county of which the individual is a resident. - (o) Consideration of transcript by circuit court of county of individual's residence; order of hospitalization; execution of order. - - (1) If the circuit court or mental hygiene commissioner is satisfied that hospitalization should be ordered but finds that the individual is not a resident of the county in which the hearing is held and the individual is not currently a resident of a mental health facility or state hospital, a transcript of the evidence adduced at the final commitment hearing of the individual, certified by the clerk of the circuit court, shall immediately be forwarded to the clerk of the circuit court of the county of which the individual is a resident.
+217 (C) Whether the individual is likely to participate in outpatient treatment with a lega 218 obligation to do so; 219 (D) Whether the individual is not likely to participate in outpatient treatment unless legally 220 obligated to do so; 221 (E) Whether the individual is capable of surviving safely in freedom by himself or herself or 222 with the help of willing and responsible family members, guardian, or friends; and 223 (F) Whether mandatory outpatient treatment is a suitable, less restrictive alternative to 224 ongoing commitment.
+225 (3) The individual may not be detained in a mental health facility or state hospital for a 226 period in excess of 10 days after a final commitment hearing pursuant to this section unless ar 227 order has been entered and received by the facility.
+228 (4) An individual committed pursuant to §27-6A-3 of this code may be committed for the 229 period he or she is determined by the court to remain an imminent danger to self or others.
+230 (5) If the commitment of the individual as provided under subdivision (1) of this subsection 231 exceeds two years, the individual or his or her counsel may request a hearing and a hearing shall 232 be held by the mental hygiene commissioner or by the circuit court of the county as provided in 233 subsection (a) of this section.
+234 (m) Dismissal of proceedings. -If the individual is discharged as provided in subsection (I) 235 of this section, the circuit court or mental hygiene commissioner shall dismiss the proceedings.
+236 (n) Immediate notification of order of hospitalization. - The clerk of the circuit court in 237 which an order directing hospitalization is entered, if not in the county of the individual's residence 238 shall immediately upon entry of the order forward a certified copy of the order to the clerk of the 239 circuit court of the county of which the individual is a resident.
+240 (o) Consideration of transcript by circuit court of county of individual's residence; order or 241 hospitalization; execution of order. -

+(1) If the circuit court or mental hygiene commissioner is satisfied that hospitalization should be ordered but finds that the individual is not a resident of the county in which the hearing is held and the individual is not currently a resident of a mental health facility or state hospital, a transcript of the evidence adduced at the final commitment hearing of the individual, certified by the clerk of the circuit court, shall immediately be forwarded to the clerk of the circuit court of the county of which the individual is a resident.
 The clerk shall immediately present the transcript to the circuit court or mental hygiene commissioner of the county.